JetBrains/guide/site/ai/article/junie/intellij-idea/index.md

 To keep things safe:

 - Don’t give risky prompts like: do something with my personal important files in this directory which I have in one copy and no backups
-- Don’t run Junie unattended.
+- Don’t run Junie unattended

 We have a setting that determines whether Junie requires explicit approval for unsafe commands. **By default, approval is required, and it’s safer to keep this enabled**.